 - To start the development of a very large feature that will take more than a day to develop.
 By doing this in a branch line, you can commit the half-implemented feature (possibly even with errors) without disturbing other development in the main line.

 This option is only available when support for private SVN or Git servers is enabled in Preferences.

-Select the Team Server project that you want to manages the branch lines of.
-If you have a project open in the Modeler it will be selected automatically.
-However, you can also create a branch line from the Start Page and in that case no project will be selected.
+Select the Team Server app for which you want to manage the branch lines.
+If you have an app open in Studio Pro, it will be selected automatically.
+However, you can also manage branch lines without opening an app first, in which case no app will be selected.

 For more information about the Mendix Team Server, see Team Server.

 2.2 Bring Your Own (BYO) SVN or Git Server App